Search our archive

 In 1994 Ashill farm is renamed Whidborne Manor after Ken Dawe decided to part company with his business partner and cousin Roger and the farm was split.
 The name Ashill Farm was retained for Roger’s business.

-In 1999 Ken Dawe sells Whidborne Manor to Jo Dykes when it became a Bed and Breakfast.
+In 1999 Ken Dawe sells Whidborne Manor to Jon Dykes when it became a Bed and Breakfast.
 Then in 2014 Jon Dykes sells Whidborne Manor to Katherine Hanson and in 2017 Katherine sells to ourselves.

 Matilda Hellyer's sampler